Hustoft-Digital/MultiSceneTools/README.md

             - Unloads all scenes other than the boot scene, then loads all scenes additively.
     - (comming) Scene Node view, Connect scenes together with nodes to visualise adjacent scenes and automate when scenes should be loaded.

-- Multi Scene Toools Config
+- Multi Scene Tools Config
     - See and set current singleton instance
     - See and set current loaded scene collection
     - Toggle for allowing cross scene referencing (Cross scene referencing is not implemented)